danielbodnar/awesome-stars/README.md

 - [gitpod-io/gitpod](https://github.com/gitpod-io/gitpod) - The developer platform for on-demand cloud development environments to create software faster and more securely.
 - [pomber/git-history](https://github.com/pomber/git-history) - Quickly browse the history of a file from any git repository

+## vscode-extension

+- [RedJue/git-commit-plugin](https://github.com/RedJue/git-commit-plugin) - Automatically generate git commit
+- [hediet/vscode-drawio](https://github.com/hediet/vscode-drawio) - This unofficial extension integrates Draw.io (also known as diagrams.net) into VS Code.
+- [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Connect your local process and your cloud environment, and run local code in cloud conditions.
+- [estruyf/vscode-front-matter](https://github.com/estruyf/vscode-front-matter) - Front Matter is a CMS running straight in Visual Studio Code.
+Can be used with static site generators like Hugo, Jekyll, Hexo, NextJs, Gatsby, and many more...
+- [pomber/git-history](https://github.com/pomber/git-history) - Quickly browse the history of a file from any git repository

 ## vue

+- [docsifyjs/docsify](https://github.com/docsifyjs/docsify) - 🃏 A magical documentation site generator.
+- [MarsX-dev/floatui](https://github.com/MarsX-dev/floatui) - Beautiful and responsive UI components and templates for React and Vue (soon) with Tailwind CSS.
 - [inkline/inkline](https://github.com/inkline/inkline) - Inkline is the intuitive UI Components library that gives you a developer-friendly foundation for building high-quality, accessible, and customizable Vue.js 3 Design Systems.
 - [webfansplz/temir](https://github.com/webfansplz/temir) - Vue for interactive command-line apps
 - [open-source-labs/spearmint](https://github.com/open-source-labs/spearmint) - Testing, simplified. || An inclusive, accessibility-first GUI for generating clean, semantic Javascript tests in only a few clicks of a button.